-Generate a uniform variate with lower bound alpha and upper bound beta; may only
+Generate a uniform variate with lower bound alpha and upper bound beta; may only be used in transformed data and generated quantities blocks.
+For a description of argument and return types, see section vectorized PRNG functions.

-21. Distributions over Unbounded Vectors
+22. Distributions over Unbounded Vectors